Embattled Cain presses ahead with campaign

 | DAYTON, Ohio

-DAYTON, Ohio Republican Herman Cain plowed ahead with his struggling presidential campaign on Wednesday, vowing not to be pushed out of the race by allegations of an extramarital affair and calling the charges "character assassination."
+DAYTON, Ohio Republican Herman Cain plowed ahead with his struggling U.S. presidential campaign on Wednesday, vowing he would not be pushed out of the race by allegations of an extramarital affair and calling the charges "character assassination."

-At three campaign stops in Ohio, Cain said his supporters were sticking with him despite the latest controversy.
-He accused his critics of trying to bring down his upstart White House bid.
+At two campaign stops in Ohio, Cain said his supporters were sticking with him despite the latest controversy and accused his critics of trying to bring down his upstart White House bid.

-"They want you to believe that with enough character assassination on me that I will drop out," a defiant Cain said in Dayton, Ohio, drawing a chorus of "boos" and shouts of "No" from the crowd.
+"They want you to believe that with enough character assassination on me that I will drop out," Cain said in Dayton, drawing a chorus of "boos" and shouts of "No" from the crowd.

-"One of the reasons they want to try and shoot me down and tear me down is because of the strength of my message."
+"One of the reasons they want to try and shoot me down and tear me down is because of the strength of my message," he said.

-Cain said he will decide within "several days" whether to stay in the race to be the Republican challenger to President Barack Obama in 2012.
+Earlier, in West Chester, Ohio, he said critics were trying to end his campaign but added: "I don't believe that America is going to let that happen."

-In an interview with Fox News, he said the controversy was taking an emotional toll on his wife and family and that would be a big factor in his reassessment.
+Cain, 65, denies he had an affair with Atlanta businesswoman Ginger White, who claims their 13-year, on-and-off relationship began in the mid-1990s.
+But he says he is reassessing the viability of his campaign.

-Cain, 65, denies having an affair with Atlanta businesswoman Ginger White, who says their 13-year, on-and-off relationship began in the mid-1990s.
-He said he thought she was a friend and he was simply giving her financial assistance.
+"We are reassessing as we speak," Cain said, adding he would decide in the next few days whether to continue his bid to be the Republican challenger next year to President Barack Obama.

-The former pizza company executive, who led the Republican race barely more than a month ago, has nosedived in polls after a series of sexual harassment charges and campaign missteps.
+Cain, a former pizza company executive who led among Republican aspirants barely more than a month ago, has nosedived in polls after a series of sexual harassment charges and campaign missteps.

-He told reporters in Ohio there was "a groundswell of support" for his candidacy after White's claims.
-The new disclosures have not sparked widespread defections, although two state representatives in New Hampshire have backed off.
+In West Chester, a Cincinnati suburb that was the first stop on a three-city Ohio tour, Cain tried to focus on his remedies for an ailing economy.

-"The feedback that I am getting from these events today is don't let the character assassination get you down," Cain told reporters after the final event in Columbus, Ohio.
-"It's been standing-room only all day.
-They are not allowing all of that stuff to dampen their enthusiasm."
+"There is a groundswell of support," he told reporters of the reaction to White's claims.
+So far the new disclosures have not sparked widespread defections, although two state representatives in New Hampshire have backed off.

 'MORE CONVINCED'